Expert advice for better personalization

 1. Show your customers that you understand their needs

 Today's consumers value a great experience as much as they value the actual product or service they are buying.
-Think about it: when you shop on a website, you expect nothing less than a perfect experience.
+Think about it: when you shop on a website or mobile app, you expect nothing less than a perfect experience across all data points, from homepage to basket.
 It starts with finding exactly what you're looking for, accessing peer reviews to make sure you’re getting the best possible product, and enjoying a smooth checkout experience.

-After that, you naturally expect fast delivery and pinpoint-accurate updates about when your purchase will be in your hands, along with a hassle-free return process and customized recommendations for other products you might be interested in.
+After that, you naturally expect fast delivery and pinpoint-accurate updates about when your purchase will be in your hands, along with a hassle-free return process and personalized product recommendations for other items you might be interested in.
 As consumers, this is the kind of personalized, meaningful experience that we've come to expect for all our purchases.

-And since people buying for businesses have gotten used to great consumer experiences in their personal lives, the demand for relevant experiences has also spilled over to B2B and B2B2C relationships.
-In fact, 67% of business buyers say they have switched vendors for a more consumer-like experience.* So, whether you sell to consumers or businesses, it’s critical to show your customers they're more than just a number to you by showing them you understand their needs.
+And since people buying for businesses have gotten used to great consumer experiences in their personal lives, the demand for personalized customer experiences has also spilled over to B2B and B2B2C relationships, with business buyers switching vendors for a more consumer-like experience.
+So, whether you sell to consumers or businesses, it’s critical to show your customers they're more than just a number to you by showing them you understand customer needs.

 2. Give your customers a reason to trust you